 What to Do in Beacon: Shop Main Street, Visit a Modern Art Museum, and Hike to Casino Ruins

-There’s great in shopping in Beacon too–lots of home and apparel boutiques, and antique shops, line its Main Street.
+There’s great in shopping in Beacon too—lots of home and apparel boutiques, and antique shops, line its Main Street.
 One shop we always stop into is Reservoir & Wood, a lifestyle boutique that carries goods for women, men, kids, and home.
-The shop is stocked with Pendleton and Faribault blankets, and also carries beautiful knitwear by our friends at Kordal, and our other friends, Good Candle candles.
+The shop is stocked with Pendleton and Faribault blankets, beautiful knitwear by our Brooklyn friends at Kordal, as well as our other friends at Good Candle candles.
 Another great one is the Hudson Valley Maker and Artisan Collective, which is set right on Main Street on the west end (beginning) of town.
 Inside, several artists and makers of different mediums have set up shop showcasing totally unique home goods and decor, like banjos turned hanging light fixtures, or a slab of old organ keys that have been turned into wall hanging.
 To visit, you’ll have to enter through Clay Wood & Cotton, a really cute yarn and gift shop where everything’s handmade.
 Just across the block, if you’ve forgotten something for your hike or want to update your outdoor gear, check out Mountain Tops Outfitters.

 Speaking of hiking, we’ve done a couple tough but totally rewarding hikes up Mt.
 Beacon.
 The first hike we did was up the side of Mt.
 Beacon to its summit, where lies the foundation of an old casino, and the ruins of the gear house that used to pull trolleys up the side of the mountain.
 It can be steep on the way up, but reaching the top is well worth the two-hour roundtrip hike.
 The view of entire city of Beacon, the city of Newburgh across the Hudson River, and the Catskills in the distance is pretty incredible.
-To get here, you can walk from town but it might be better to splurge for a $6 cab ride and saving your energy for the hike.
-Tell your cabbie to take 9D to 640 Wolcott Ave; the address is actually for a corner store (with snack food-stuff) and the trail head is directly across the street.
 A second amazing hike is to the Beacon Reservoir.
 (Click here for a rundown of this hike.)
 This trail runs along Dry Brook creek with some nice mini-waterfalls before opening up into a much larger, multi-level waterfall.
 Since it was winter when we did this hike, the waterfall was mostly frozen but breathtaking nonetheless.
 You’ll eventually make it to the access road, where you take a right up the hill, directly up to massive Beacon Reservoir.

 Where to Stay in Beacon: Boutique Hotel Overlooking a Waterfall